-The province of Carolina, including what is now North and South Carolina, was officially founded in 1663 when King Charles II recognized the efforts of eight nobles who helped him regain the throne in England.
+The history of North Carolina is a long and fascinating one, stretching back thousands of years.
+The province of Carolina, which included what is now North and South Carolina, was officially founded in 1663 when King Charles II recognized the efforts of eight nobles who helped him regain the throne in England.

 Before the arrival of Europeans, North Carolina was inhabited by Algonquian, Iroquois, and Siouana-speaking Native American tribes.
-In 1729, North Carolina was established as a royal colony and was one of the Thirteen Colonies.
+In 1729, it became a royal colony and was one of the Thirteen Colonies.
 It was named after King Charles I of England, who first formed the English colony, Carolus in Latin for Charles.
 In 1755, colonial North Carolina received its first postmaster, James Davis, appointed by Benjamin Franklin.

 The Halifax Resolve Resolution, adopted by North Carolina on April 12, 1776, was the first formal call for independence from Britain among the American colonies during the American Revolution.
 In 1988, North Carolina won its first professional sports franchise, the Charlotte Hornets of the National Basketball Association (NBA).
 Most of North Carolina's slave owners and large plantations were located in the eastern part of the state.
 Public elementary and high schools are overseen by the North Carolina Department of Public Instruction.